 I left some stuff out for the sake of brevity and because I’d just be ruining jokes for you, but this is a really great episode with some adorable and hilarious moments and a really cool and likable character.
 I would’ve loved to see Ramone/Rocko return, but alas, he was a one-off.

 Once Lil has everyone’s attention, literally no one watches Phil, which leaves him open for causing havoc on the ground.
-He gets ahold of one of the cameras and nearly crashes into the diaper pyramid.
+He gets ahold of one of the camera dollies and nearly crashes into the diaper pyramid.
 X3

 4B – Not much here.
 I’ll ding the tailgate thing (x3), as I said, but considering Didi was trying to teach her students about child care, there were three girls watching him and she was only allowing it for a lunch break, even telling them to find her if he gets fussy, I won’t get on her case.

 If you enjoy my work and would like to help support my blog, please consider donating at my Ko-Fi page.
 Thank you! ♥

 Name: Zubat’s name is obviously derived from the word ‘bat’ but it’s also taken as a pun since it originates from the onomatopoeia for the sound of an edged tool forcefully piercing something, ‘zubatto’ since it’s a vampire bat.
 As you can guess, it has the same name in English as Japanese.